Sutter Street Railway

 Sutter Street number 54 trailer car on display in the SF Cable Car Museum.

 The Sutter Street Railway was a streetcar operator in San Francisco.
 Beginning service in 1866 as a horsecar line, the railroad would go on to convert to cable operation.
-It would go on to be consolidated into the United Railroads of San Francisco in 1902.
+It would go on to be largely consolidated into the United Railroads of San Francisco in 1902, though was maintained as a dummy corporation for several years.

 History

 The railway began service as a traditional horsecar route on May 1, 1866 as the Front Street, Mission and Ocean Railroad.
 Shortly after it had become known as the Sutter Street Railroad.